-Refuse collection is provided to residential customers through a contract with Waste Management, Inc. Recycling services are included in the cost of refuse collection.
+Refuse collection is provided to residential customers through a contract with Kimble Companies.
+Recycling services are included in the cost of refuse collection.

 Materials currently being accepted for recycling are:

 - all newspaper

 - plastic jugs & bottles

 - paint cans

 - plastic bags

 - plastic furniture